wpmotto/wp-sidebar-menu-items/README.md

-# WordPress Sidebar Menu Items Plugin
+# WP Sidebar Menu Items

-Use sidebar areas within your menus.
+[WordPress plugin](https://wordpress.org/plugins/sidebar-menu-items/) that allows you to use sidebar areas within your menus.
 Simple and flexibleway for making mega menu dropdowns!

-## Plugin Deployment

-Use https://github.com/GaryJones/wordpress-plugin-svn-deploy to deploy via SVN from Git.